 And thanks to Claude Nicollier, a library of fascinating Space Shuttle pictures has been made public!
 During a "back flip" maneuver in 2005, the "Discovery" happened to be located right above Switzerland:

-On July 20, 1969, Frisco launched the still popular Rakete ("rocket") popcicle in Rorschach, Switzerland.
-I, for one, have many childhood memories of this delicious pineapple/orange glacé...
+On July 20, 1969, Frisco launched the still popular Rakete ("rocket") popsicle in Rorschach, Switzerland.
+I, for one, have many childhood memories of this delicious pineapple/orange popsicle...

-I bet you never knew that there is a strong tie between your daily Starbucks and Switzerland!
-No less than 75% of worldwide trading activity for wholesale coffee happens in Switzerland - namely in places like Zug or Winterthur!
+I bet you never knew that there is a strong tie between your daily Starbucks and Switzerland.
+Over half of the worldwide coffee trade activity for wholesale coffee happens in Switzerland - namely in places like Zug or Winterthur!
 (Global trading for Starbucks beans takes place in Lausanne.)

 Like with most commodity trading, the coffee never physically passes through Switzerland.
 Instead, companies like Starbucks, Nestlé or Kraft Foods have their global purchasing centers for coffee strategically located in this tiny country!

 Geneva has a pretty amazing river confluence.